 As a result of the author’s patient advocacy, two weeks after his son was transferred to the rehabilitation center, he had recovered enough to go home.

-Level two.
 A woman received a telephone call telling her that her husband had been in a severe traffic accident and was currently being evaluated in the emergency room of a local hospital.
 When she arrived at the hospital, her husband was lying on a gurney, stripped, bleeding, in shock, generally unable to think or respond reasonably, and in intense pain.
 The hospital staff told her that her husband hadn’t been given any pain medication because they had not yet taken full-body x-rays.
 They also told her that a decision had been made to amputate her husband’s leg.
 This decision had been based on the opinion of the trauma surgeon, who said that her husband’s recovery would otherwise be extremely slow, he would not walk again with or without walking aids, and the leg might still need to be amputated later on.

 She very quickly made the decision to become her husband’s patient advocate and did the following: